Polyploy723/Alternative-project/README.md

 # Alternative-project
-This is about Tic-tac-toe game, I recreate this one a few days before submission date cause my first one did not work out
+This is about Tic-tac-toe game, I recreate this one a few days before submission date cause my first "all about project"  did not work out